Pillar 3 Disclosure.

 The Firm is committed to good risk management and prioritises risk management through its functional structure, governance processes, monitoring and reporting activities and its emphasis on the Firm’s vision and values.

 From the Board down, the Firm considers its risk appetite in its strategy, business plans and risk management process.

 On-going risk reporting provides the Board and senior management with risk management information concerning Hilbert’s risk exposure.
 This information also forms part of the firm’s ICARA.
 The Firm is committed to managing the applicable risks to the business and maintaining an effective internal control structure which includes oversight, monitoring and reporting of risks.

 Through independent lines of reporting for risk oversight and operations, our risk governance policies are designed to provide objective assessments and monitoring of risks.
 Management regularly reviews the level of risk it regards as appropriate in order to operate within its regulatory obligations and achieve its business objectives.

 Risk management within Hilbert is based on a ‘three lines of defence’ model, as follows:-

-3. Third line of defence (Internal Audit) – provides independent and objective assurance on the effectiveness of risk management, control and governance processes.
+- Third line of defence (Internal Audit) –provides independent and objective assurance on the effectiveness of risk management, control and governance processes.
 Hilbert does not have an internal audit function.

-Hilbert is committed to on-going review and development of all three lines of defence in line with its businesses scale and risk profile.
+Hilbert is committed to the ongoing review and development of all three lines of defence in line with its business scale and risk profile.

 Hilbert does not have a Remuneration Committee, the firm considered the possibility of having one, but it decided against taking into consideration the size of the business.